Frequently Asked Questions

 Higher Education and Student Affairs degrees are not currently admitting students at the OSU-Tulsa campus.
-However, Tulsa-area students may be admitted to our online MS degree in Higher Education.
+However, Tulsa-area students may be admitted to any of our programs.
 Students may also choose to take courses in other locations; consultation with a faculty advisor is recommended.

 - What are the application deadlines?